fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 #### Comparing styles easily in Zotero

-Two tools make it easy to compare bibliographic styles in Zotero.
+Two tools make it easy to compare citation styles in Zotero.

 * The **Style Preview feature** can be accessed from Settings > Cite.